Orangewarrior/master_librarian_rust/README.md

 - depends on `pkg-config`
 - relies on keyword matching (not perfect)
+- package naming in native ecosystems is often inconsistent
-- requires internet access (NVD API)
+- internet access is required for live NVD queries
+- parallel requests should be tuned carefully with `--threads` and `--rate-limit-ms`

 ---